 "Even in the most intensive remanufacturing process, it's still significantly less than the effort and energy required to make a brand new one.
 If we start to design (products) better, we can get more efficient at those circular processes, and we can reduce the impacts even more," Russell says, adding that of the products she surveyed, refurbishing industrial digital printers had the highest impact, which was still lower than building a new one.

 When I was in Durham, North Carolina, I gave GreenToGo a try.
 You can bring your own container to restaurants for leftovers, but the FDA doesn't allow restaurants to prepare take-out food in containers customers provide.
 Their only option is disposable containers, often of the plastic clam-shell variety.
 GreenToGo created a workaround.
 They stock restaurants with reusable take-out containers, then wash and sanitize them after they are returned by patrons at stations across downtown Durham.
+The containers are made of durable plastic, which may reduce single-use plastic waste but doesn't eliminate the material altogether.
+Old, cracked containers will ultimately be recycled or tossed.
 I ordered a sandwich from the restaurant Toast, to-go.
 Ordering was easy.
 For people that frequent downtown, it is just as easy to slip the container in the return bin during the next visit.
 Being a visitor, I made a special detour.

 Not everyone is as willing as I am to try a new system.
 Anthony Rossi, Loop's Vice President of Global Development, says that behavior change is one of the biggest challenges they face at Loop.
 The startup launched last year and is still in the early stages.